Click here for the John Martin Family home page. 3rd Generation - Archelaus Martin, Jr.

 By 1918, Wilhelmina’s daughters Ruby and Frances had both married and moved out, but then tragedy struck again.
 In the span of 15 hours, both of these daughters succumbed to the flu epidemic of that year.
 Ruby, age 28, died on 22 December 1918, and 22-year-old Frances followed in the early morning hours of 23 December.
 They were both buried at Rose Hill Memorial Park in Tulsa (here and here).

 The 1920 census shows Wilhelmena living with her two remaining daughters plus Olive’s husband Robert Morgan and one lodger.
-She evidently remained in Tulsa the rest of her life.4 As of 1940, she was still living with her daughter Harriett, and her household also included six lodgers.
-Wilhelmina passed away in 1955 and was buried at Rose Hill Memorial Park, near all four of her daughters.
-Her exact date of death is unknown, but her Find-a-Grave site provides the information that she was buried on 8 September 1955.
+She evidently remained in Tulsa the rest of her life.4 As of 1940, she was still living with her daughter Harriett (Vesta), and by 1950 daughter Olive, divorced from her husband, had moved back into the family home (and, of course, the household included various lodgers in both of these censuses).
+Wilhelmina passed away on 6 September 1955 and was buried at Rose Hill Memorial Park, near all four of her daughters.
+Two Tulsa newspapers ran obituaries for her.

 If you can suggest any corrections to the information above or provide any further details about the lives of Stanley, Wilhelmina, and their descendants, please contact me at the address shown in the image below: